Lucy Betteridge-Dyson is an historian and broadcaster who specialises in military and animal history.

 Lucy graduated from QMUL in 2010 with a degree in Audio Systems Engineering, but her passion for history took her back to the subject for postgraduate study in the History of Britain and the First World War at the University of Wolverhampton.
 A battlefield guide and horse lover her current research focuses on the use of horses and mules in 20th century conflict and the Third Arakan campaign in Burma during the Second World War, on which she is a highly experienced speaker.

 In 2019 Lucy founded Herstory Club which aims to connect women with a passion for history on both a social and professional level and she also works as a guide with Battleguide Virtual Tours.
-A regular contributor to the Great War Group’s journal, she is experienced at writing and speaking on military history for a variety of publications and audiences, from school children to academic conferences and magazines.
+She is experienced at writing and speaking on military history for a variety of publications and audiences, from school children to academic conferences and magazines.